pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

 - `hostname`: Host name for the `networking.k8s.io/v1 Ingress`.
 If you don't need ingress, leave host name as an empty string.
 If host name is not in the file, you see an error.
 - `port`: Port for the `networking.k8s.io/v1 Ingress`.
 Default is `8080`.
 - `cluster_issuer`: CertManager Issuer to use to generate certificate for Kubernetes `Ingress`.
 Default is `"tap-ingress-selfsigned"`.
 - `http_route`: Configuration of `gateway.networking.k8s.io/v1beta1 HttpRoute`.
-Note that is is intended to be used with Tanzu Application Engine, and should not be set when running on TAP.
+This is intended for use with Tanzu Application Engine.
+VMware does not recommend this setting when running on Tanzu Application Platform.

 For the `web` workload type, the default parameters are: